Tovia Singer: Other activities

 From 2002 to 2010 Singer hosted The Tovia Singer Show on Arutz Sheva's Israel National Radio.
 The show launched again in October 2013.
 The radio show had many prominent guests, including Israeli and American politicians, rabbis, terror victims, and authors.
 Among those who came on the show were: 47th Governor of Texas Rick Perry; American stand-up comedian in political satire, Jackie Mason; former US ambassador for the UN, John R. Bolton; businessman Ronald Lauder; Israeli Ambassador Dore Gold; American-born Israeli historian, author and politician, Michael Oren; Dead Sea Scroll expert Prof. Lawrence Schiffman; American conservative political activist, Alan Keyes; Israeli politician, Danny Danon; former American ambassador and an ardent anti-communist, Jeane Kirkpatrick and many others.
 Singer was also one of the first who interviewed Walid Shoebat.
 In 2006, Singer interviewed Wafa Sultan on the show.

-Singer is the author of the book and audio series Let's Get Biblical: Why Doesn't Judaism Accept the Christian Messiah?
+Singer is the author of the book and audio series Let's Get Biblical: Why Doesn't Judaism Accept the Christian Messiah?.
 His new expanded edition is a two-volume book that takes a critical look at long-standing Christian charges against the Jewish faith.
 According to David Brickner it has "grabbed the attention of many evangelicals simply because it has been so widely distributed."
 A book review by Jewish Values Online described Singer as "a master of his material" and that "his meticulous research and command of Biblical sources is most impressive."

 Together with Eits Chaim Indonesia Foundation, whose founders are of Dutch Jewish descent, Singer started the only Jewish Center legally acknowledged by the Indonesian Minister of Religious Affairs - Torat Chaim.
 Since Judaism is not yet a recognized religion in Indonesia, religious freedom for Torat Chaim and its members is guaranteed and protected by the Christian Desk of the Indonesian Religious Affairs Department.

-On November 25, 2022, the Jerusalem Post reported that Lihi Lapid, the wife of Prime Minister Yair Lapid, sued Singer for reporting a claim by missionary Chaim Malespin that Ms. Lapid believes in Jesus.
+On November 25, 2022, The Jerusalem Post reported that Lihi Lapid, the wife of Prime Minister Yair Lapid, sued Singer for reporting a claim by missionary Chaim Malespin that Mrs. Lapid believes in Jesus.
 Lapid claimed that Singer apologized for this, which Singer denied in a response published in the Jerusalem Post on November 27.
+Lapid's claim was for £190,000; Singer countersued Lapid for defamation for £72,000.
+Both suits are pending.